 Finally, when the plaster is dry, your ceiling is ready to be painted.

-The cost to fully replace a ceiling can vary widely, with a small room costing between £400 – £600 and a large room between £750 – £1000.
+The cost to fully replace a ceiling can vary widely, with a small room costing between £400 to £600 and a large room between £750 to £1000.
 If you are skilled in DIY and are confident in your ability to do everything but the plastering, this will save you around £250.

 The time taken to replace a ceiling will depend on how large the room in question is and how many workers are required.
-On average the time for two tradespeople to replace a ceiling will be 5 hours for a small room and 7 hours for a large room.
+On average the time for two tradespeople to replace a ceiling will be five hours for a small room and seven hours for a large room.

 While replacing a whole ceiling is costly and time consuming, re-plastering your ceiling can be a viable option that will repair plaster damage and give your room a fresh and modern feel, saving you time and money.
 It is of course important to remember that any structural damage underneath the plaster should be remedied swiftly to avoid any future issues.

-On average the cost to plaster a small room ranges from £200 – £350, a medium room from £280 – £440 and a larger room from £425- £725.
-The time this will take again depends on the size of your room but will be approximately 4 hours.
+On average the cost to plaster a small room ranges from £200 to £350, a medium room from £280 to £440 and a larger room from £425 to £725.
+The time this will take again depends on the size of your room but will be approximately four hours.

-The cost to repair a leaking or water damaged ceiling is time consuming due to a number of tradespeople being required and the cost will reflect this.
+The cost to repair a leaking or water damaged ceiling factors in the time-consuming nature of the job, due to the number of tradespeople being required and the cost will reflect this.

-On average you can expect to pay anything from £1,400 – £1,700.
+On average you can expect to pay anything from £1,400 to £1,700.
 This will likely take several days to allow for separate work by electricians and plasterers.